Updated October 3, 2023

 - Consider what you’re going to say before you say it.
 If the comment is inconsiderate or sarcastic, keep it to yourself.
 Remaining silent and actively listening is better than saying something hurtful.

-Seek Help for Lack of Empathy
+Getting Professional Help for Lacking Empathy

 In some cases, lacking empathy can point to a mental illness such as depression or anxiety or an underlying personality disorder.
 It can make it difficult to connect with friends and family and lead to conflicts.
 If you or a loved one is struggling with low empathy and believe it may be due to a mental illness or drug problem, Restore Mental Health is here to help.
 Call us today to take the first steps to a more fulfilling life.